The $\!{}\bmod k$ chromatic index of random graphs: Introduction

 \section{Introduction}

 Throughout this paper, all graphs are simple and~$k\geq2$ is a fixed integer.
+If $G=(V,E)$ is a graph and~$F\subset E$, then the subgraph of~$G$ \textit{spanned} by~$F$ is $G[F]=(W,F)$, where~$W$ is the set of vertices of~$G$ that are incident to at least one edge in~$F$.
+Note that, in particular, $G[F]$ has no isolated vertices.
 A \emph{\(\chi'_k\)-coloring} of a graph \(G\) is a coloring of the edges of \(G\) in which the subgraph spanned by the edges of each color has all degrees congruent to~$1\pmod*k$.
-The \emph{mod \(k\) chromatic index} of \(G\), denoted~$\chi'_k(G)$, is the minimum number of colors in a \(\chi'_k\)-coloring of \(G\).
+The \emph{mod \(k\) chromatic index} of~\(G\), denoted~$\chi'_k(G)$, is the minimum number of colors in a \(\chi'_k\)-coloring of~\(G\).
+Note that isolated vertices play no role in these definitions, and hence $\chi_k'(G)=\chi_k'(G-v)$ if~$v$ is an isolated vertex in~$G$.
+Since a proper coloring of the edges of~$G$ is a $\chi'_k$-coloring, we have $\chi'_k(G)\leq\chi'(G)$, where, as usual, $\chi'(G)$~denotes the chromatic index of~$G$.
+It turns out that~$\chi_k'(G)$ is usually much smaller than~$\chi'(G)$.
 In~1991, Pyber~\cite{pyber1991covering} proved that $\chi'_2(G) \leq 4$ for every graph $G$, and in~1997 Scott~\cite{scott1997graph} proved that $\chi'_k(G) \leq 5k^2\log k$ for every graph~\(G\).
-Recently, the authors~\cite{BoCoKo20} proved that $\chi'_k(G)\leq198k-101$ for any~$G$, which improves Scott's bound for large~$k$ and is sharp up to the multiplicative constant, as every graph with a vertex of degree~$k$ requires at least $k$ colors in any \(\chi'_k\)-coloring.
+Recently, the authors~\cite{BoCoKo20} proved that $\chi'_k(G)\leq198k-101$ for any~$G$,\footnote{By making use of a recent result of Hasanvand (see the comments following Theorem~1.4 in~\cite{hasanvand22:_modul}), the proof in~\cite{BoCoKo20} yields \(\chi'_k(G) \leq 38k -37\).} which improves Scott's bound for large~$k$ and is sharp up to the multiplicative constant, as every graph with a vertex of degree~$k$ requires at least~$k$ colors in any \(\chi'_k\)-coloring.
 In this paper, we study the behavior of the mod~\(k\) chromatic index of the random graph~$G(n,p)$ for a wide range of~$p=p(n)$.
 More specifically, we prove the following result.

 \begin{theorem} For every integer $k \geq 2$, there is a constant~$C_k$ such that if $p \geq C_kn^{-1}\log{n}$ and $n(1-p) \rightarrow\infty$, then the following holds as $n \to \infty$. \begin{enumerate}[label=\rmlabel] \item If $k$ is even, then